Vote for Liz Eldridge on Tuesday, November 4th. Polls open from 7a - 8p.

 Parents, teachers, and community members deserve a voice in shaping Somerville’s schools.
 No one person has all the answers - collaboration is key to building the future of education our students need and deserve.
 Collaboration requires transparency, more inclusive decision making, and stronger parent engagement to ensure policies reflect the needs of the entire student body and community.
 By fostering collaboration and ongoing open communication, together we'll build a district that is leading the way in student outcomes.

-“When we work together, we make change happen."
+“When we work together,

 #ElectLizEldridge #AdvocateForChange #CommunityDrivenLeadership